Hospitals concerned about upcoming flu season with limited beds because of COVID-19

 “You add up an infectious respiratory season on top of a pandemic and all the factors we are facing now, it is going to get worse,” Trump said.

-Flu shots are out in pharmacy stores shelves right now.
-Health officials have stated that it is completely safe to get a covid-19 vaccine and flu shot at the same time.
+Flu shots are out in pharmacies right now.
+Health officials have stated that it is completely safe to get a COVID-19 vaccine and flu shot at the same time.